 Ozempic Gastroparesis Causation: FDA Warning and Risk Assessment

-From General Health to Targeted Pharmacovigilance
+From General Health Promotion to Targeted Pharmacovigilance

-Clinical Evidence and Adverse Reaction Data
+Clinical Trial Evidence and Adverse Reaction Rates

-In Ozempic clinical trials, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic than placebo.
-In the pool of placebo-controlled trials, gastrointestinal adverse reactions were reported in 15.3% of placebo patients, 32.7% of those on Ozempic 0.5 mg, and 36.4% of those on Ozempic 1 mg (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-The majority of reports of nausea, vomiting, and/or diarrhea occurred during dose escalation.
+According to the Ozempic prescribing information, in placebo-controlled trials, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic than placebo (placebo 15.3%, Ozempic 0.5 mg 32.7%, Ozempic 1 mg 36.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+The majority of reports of nausea, vomiting, and/or diarrhea occurred during dose escalation (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
 More patients receiving Ozempic 0.5 mg (3.1%) and Ozempic 1 mg (3.8%) discontinued treatment due to gastrointestinal adverse reactions than patients receiving placebo (0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
 In a trial with Ozempic 1 mg and 2 mg, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic 2 mg (34.0%) vs Ozempic 1 mg (30.8%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-Specific adverse reactions reported in ≥5% of Ozempic-treated patients with type 2 diabetes mellitus in placebo-controlled trials include nausea (placebo 6.1%, Ozempic 0.5 mg 15.8%, Ozempic 1 mg 20.3%), vomiting (placebo 2.3%, Ozempic 0.5 mg 5.0%, Ozempic 1 mg 9.2%), diarrhea (placebo 1.9%, Ozempic 0.5 mg 8.5%, Ozempic 1 mg 8.8%), abdominal pain (placebo 4.6%, Ozempic 0.5 mg 7.3%, Ozempic 1 mg 5.7%), and constipation (placebo 1.5%, Ozempic 0.5 mg 5.0%, Ozempic 1 mg 3.1%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-These symptoms overlap with those of gastroparesis, and persistent or severe cases may indicate drug-induced gastroparesis.
+Specific adverse reactions reported in ≥5% of Ozempic-treated patients include nausea (15.8% at 0.5 mg, 20.3% at 1 mg), vomiting (5.0% at 0.5 mg, 9.2% at 1 mg), diarrhea (8.5% at 0.5 mg, 8.8% at 1 mg), abdominal pain (7.3% at 0.5 mg, 5.7% at 1 mg), and constipation (5.0% at 0.5 mg, 3.1% at 1 mg) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+These symptoms are consistent with gastroparesis, though the prescribing information does not explicitly list gastroparesis as a separate adverse reaction.

 Important Notice